projectcalico/calico/security/calico-network-policy.md

   name: allow-tcp-port-6379
 ```

+Because global network policies use **kind: GlobalNetworkPolicy**, they are grouped seperately from **kind: NetworkPolicy**.
+For example, global network policies will not be returned from `calicoctl get networkpolicy`, and are rather returned from `calicoctl get globalnetworkpolicy`.

 #### kubectl vs calicoctl

 Calico network policies and Calico global network policies are applied using calicoctl.
 Syntax is similar to Kubernetes, but there a few differences.
 For help, see [calicoctl user reference]({{ site.baseurl }}/reference/calicoctl/overview).